factor-hmc/book/src/Super_Hello_World.md

 "Hello World" print
 ```

-This passes the string "Hello World" to the word **print**  However, this is too easy.
+This passes the string "Hello World" to the word **print** which then prints the string.
+However, this is too easy.
 Let's write a program which can let the user print "Hello_World" as many times as they want.
 We will also print out a number right after each "Hello world" to prove we are printing out the correct number of strings.
 To begin, let's create a program that prints out "Hello World" multiple times.
 Let's say we want to print out "Hello World" 5 times.
 One way we could do this is to write:

 ```factor
 "Hello World" dup dup dup dup print print print print print
 ```

 The word **dup** in this code duplicates the "Hello World" string.
-Since we have **dup** 4 times, we have a total of 5 "Hello World" strings on the stack.
+Since we have **dup** written 4 times, we have a total of 5 "Hello World" strings on the stack.
 Each **print** prints out a single "Hello World" string (this also removes it from the stack).

 While this code does accomplish the task of printing "Hello World" 5 times, it is very messy.
 What we really want is some way to repeat the code ```"Hello World" print```.
 Luckily, Factor gives us access to quotations and combinators.
 A quotation is a piece of code that we treat as an individual unit that can be moved on the stack, and a combinator is a word which accepts a quotation as an input.
 We can turn ```"Hello World" print``` into a quotation by writing: